Karlen92/weatherForecast/README.md

 # weatherForecast

-developer.forecast.io is chosen for as weather API.
+Simple Weather forcast we page with developer.forecast.io weather API.

 To run the application use the following commands